BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/types_intro.md

 There are many kinds of values, including String, Number, Array, Date, ...

-(The different kinds of values are called TYPES.
-Soon you will create your own types but for now, we will use the built-in ones.)
+Different kinds of values are called **types**.

+We will be focusing on the most common types in this course

 # Numbers